pablocid/docs/plugins/plugin-sanity-check.md

     - extra-android-m2repository
 ```

 `tools` and `platform-tools` components define that the latest revision of Android SDK Tools will be installed.
-More info [here](https://docs.travis-ci.com/user/languages/android/#Overview)
+Read more about [Travis CI Environment for Android Project](https://docs.travis-ci.com/user/languages/android/#Overview).

 `build-tools-25.0.2` component defines the BuildTools version that will be used.